A galactic tug-of-war: how (not) to simultaneously fit the Milky Way satellite luminosity function and the mass-metallicity relation: Introduction

 The goal of the present work is to build on this progress and perform a comprehensive analysis of the Milky Way satellite population to characterise the physical processes that shape its properties.
 Here, we will focus on two fundamental observables: the luminosity function, which quantifies the number of satellite galaxies as a function of stellar mass (or brightness), and the mass-metallicity relation, which encodes the chemical abundances in these galaxies.
 We use the Durham semi-analytic model, \galform{} \citep{Cole2000, Lacey2016}, to model the satellite population around several realisations of Milky Way-mass haloes, varying the model parameters over a wide range.
 To navigate the complex and high-dimensional parameter space of this model, we develop a neural network emulator that allows us to replicate the predictions of the \galform{} model for any choice of input parameters rapidly and accurately.
+This builds on the pioneering work of \cite{Bower2010}, who first explored the use of neural networks in the context of semi-analytic models of galaxy formation using the \galform{} model.
 We then perform a variance-based sensitivity analysis of our model, for which we use the method of Sobol' indices \citep{Sobol2001}.
 The Sobol' indices allow us to quantify the fraction of the variance in each of the model predictions that can be attributed to each input parameter individually, and through its interactions with all other parameters.
 This method moves beyond one-at-a-time parameter variations to build a complete, hierarchical understanding of how the model connects its physical inputs to its output predictions.
 Furthermore, by employing SHapley Additive exPlanations \citep[SHAP;][]{Lundberg2017}, we pinpoint not just the importance of a parameter, but also the directionality of its impact.

 The organisation of this paper is as follows.
 In Section~\ref{sec:theory}, we describe the theoretical concepts underpinning this work, with a particular emphasis on our semi-analytic model of galaxy formation, \galform{}, and the concept of variance-based sensitivity analysis using Sobol' indices.
 Our main results are presented in Section~\ref{sec:main}, in which we showcase the sensitivity analysis applied to the satellite luminosity function and the mass-metallicity relation, establishing not just {\it which} model parameters are most influential, but also {\it how} they shape each of these statistics.
 Section~\ref{sec:discussion} contains a discussion of some of the limitations of our model.
 Finally, our main conclusions are summarised in Section~\ref{sec:conclusions}.